andytudhope/living-blue-book/source/peace/lunch.md

 # Lunch

-"We can only attempt small perfect acts." — Shayk Fadhlalla Haeri
+"We can only attempt small perfect acts." — Shaykh Fadhlalla Haeri

 ---